prof-sky/simplipfy/readme.md

 ...
 ```
 Now you have to zip the new circuits folder, commit and push your changes to GitHub.
 Don't forget to update your
-gh-pages branch with `git subtree push --prefix Pyodide origin gh-pages` if you forked the repository, otherwise the changed circuits will not be on your GitHub Page.
-If you
+gh-pages branch with `git subtree push --prefix Pyodide origin gh-pages` if you forked the repository, otherwise the
-downloaded the source code, pushing to the main branch of your repository will trigger the GitHub Page build.
+changed circuits will not be on your GitHub Page.
+If you downloaded the source code, pushing to the main branch of
+your repository will trigger the GitHub Page build.
+If you serve them via a http(s) server, simply overwriting the
+Circuits.zip file will yield the new files on the webserver.
 # Write netlists

 ## Draw hints